Fans allowed back at the Saratoga Race Course this summer

 SARATOGA SPRINGS, N.Y.
-(NEWS10)—-In just a couple months, the Saratoga Race Course will once again be filled with fans.
-On opening day, those fully vaccinated will be able to get in through these gates for free.
+(NEWS10) — In just a couple of months, the Saratoga Race Course will once again be filled with fans.
+On opening day, those fully vaccinated will be able to get in through the gates for free.

 The opening of the track will likely mean more tourism for the city, and more tourism means money coming in.
 Many businesses are still trying to financially recover from the impact the pandemic has had.